Funeral for a Friend: Chapter and Verse and breakup

+Reunion (2019–present)

-Reunion shows
+Live shows

 In August 2019, Funeral for a Friend announced two special reunion concerts, with the proceedings going to the family of a terminally ill friend of the band.
 The two shows were set to be on 28 and 29 October at The Globe in Cardiff and O2 Shepherd's Bush Empire in London.
-As well as members Matt Davies-Kreye, Kris Coombs-Roberts, Gav Burrough, and Richard Boucher, the band will be joined by former guitarist Darran Smith and drummer/screamer Ryan Richards.
+As well as members Matt Davies-Kreye, Kris Roberts, Gav Burrough, and Richard Boucher, the band will be joined by former guitarist Darran Smith and drummer/screamer Ryan Richards.
 After the initial two dates sold out quickly, the Cardiff show was upgraded from The Globe to the Cardiff Student Union, and a second Cardiff date was added for 27 October.

 On 27 January 2020, Download festival announced their upcoming performance as part of the 2020 lineup.
 The festival would be cancelled in April, however, due to the COVID-19 pandemic in the United Kingdom.
 In September 2021, the band were a late addition to Slam Dunk festival.
-In July 2020, the band announced that they would be touring the UK in April 2021 playing songs from Casually Dressed & Deep in Conversation, Hours, and Tales Don't Tell Themselves, also due to COVID-19 the tour dates were postponed, taking place in early March 2022.
+In July 2020, the band announced that they would be touring the UK in April 2021 playing songs from Casually-dressed & deep in Conversation, Hours, and Tales don't tell themselves, also due to COVID-19 the tour dates were postponed, taking place in early March 2022.
 After the initial dates sold out, the band added two additional dates in Cardiff and London and upgraded the venues for Manchester and Glasgow, which was then followed up with four additional dates in Leeds, Bristol, and Bournemouth alongside a third London date at Shepherd's Bush Empire.
-Due to illness, Richard Boucher was replaced on bass for the last 4 shows by the band's guitar tech Steve Nash.
+Due to illness, Richard Boucher was replaced on bass for the last 4 shows by the band's guitar-tech Steve Nash.

+In March 2023, the band announced that they would tour the UK to celebrate the 20th anniversary of ‘casually dressed…’ with special guests Dashboard Confessional as the supporting act.
+Tickets went on sale in March 2023 with dates for the tour scheduled to kick off at the Manchester O2 on 7 October 2023 and finishing at London’s Roundhouse on 15 October 2023.

+The tour would prove to be the last with Matt Davies-Kreye as lead vocalist leaving Kris Roberts as the only original member of the 2001 lineup.

+Return to recording music and Davies-Kreye's departure

+On 4 December 2023, Funeral for a Friend announced that they would be recording new music, but Matthew Davies-Kreye had decided not to commit to their future plans and had therefore left the band.
+Lucas Woodland, the vocalist for Holding Absence, performed with the band at Slam Dunk Festival 2024, Download Festival 2024 and Rock the Castle on 19 July 2025 in Cardiff Castle.